M-Vause/SEED/README.md

 The third PySINDy example needs data.

-## Lisense
+## License
-The MIT Lisense is used for this software.
-For more information see: [Lisense info](https://github.com/M-Vause/SEED/blob/master/LICENSE)
+The MIT License is used for this software.
+For more information see: [License info](https://github.com/M-Vause/SEED/blob/master/LICENSE)

 ## Acknowledgments